 - Protection of beneficiaries who may not be financially astute and may make unwise financial choices

-- Flexibility of distribution amounts from year to year
+- The flexibility of distribution amounts from year to year

 - Unlike superannuation funds, family trusts allow investment in property